Walkthrough: Parsley Integration with Chi

 }

-The route_handler_module.go file handles the registration of the RouteHandler services themselves.
+The route_handler_module.go file handles the registration of the RouteHandler services.

 package modules